UofT-HPRC/tpdp/README.md

 # The PC Group Documentation Project

 Yes, we have a wiki.
-The reason for having this repo is because to spend a little time explaining source code as well as uploading helpful bash scripts
+The reason for this repo is because I want to spend some little time explaining source code as well as uploading helpful bash scripts

 # Contents